Issafalcon/neotest-dotnet/README.md

         nunit = { "MyCustomTestAttribute" },
         mstest = { "MyCustomTestMethodAttribute" }
       },
+      -- Provide any additional "dotnet test" CLI commands here.
+These will be applied to ALL test runs performed via neotest.
+These need to be a table of strings, ideally with one key-value pair per item. dotnet_additional_args = {
+        "--verbosity detailed"
+      },
       -- Tell neotest-dotnet to use either solution (requires .sln file) or project (requires .csproj or .fsproj file) as project root
       -- Note: If neovim is opened from the solution root, using the 'project' setting may sometimes find all nested projects, however, --       to locate all test projects in the solution more reliably (if a .sln file is present) then 'solution' is better.